 In addition, certain state laws govern the privacy and security of personal information, including health-related information, in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation.
 For example, California enacted the California Consumer Privacy Act, or the CCPA, on June 28, 2018, which went into effect on January 1, 2020.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 The CCPA may increase our compliance costs and potential liability.
 Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business.
 Further, the California Privacy Rights Act, or the CPRA, recently passed in California as well.
 The CPRA will impose additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
 It will also create a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
 The majority of the provisions will go into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.